Fleishman-Lab/CADAbRe_public/README.md

 You will need to either have Rosetta installed or install it from http://www.rosettacommons.org.
 CADAbRe uses git version d9d4d5dd3fd516db1ad41b302d147ca0ccd78abd

 ## Running CADAbRe
+A flags file called "flags" is provided.
+The Rosetta database needs to be updated to the location of the Rosetta database corresponding to the Rosetta executable used.

 ### Step 1: Relax the structure of the parental antibody
 We recommend relaxing the parental structures before design.
-A RosettaScripts xml for running the relax can be found at xmls/Relax.xml, and example pdbs can be found in example_pdbs.
+A RosettaScripts xml for running the relax can be found at xmls/Relax.xml, and example pdbs can be found in examples/example_pdbs.
 Please note that in our CADAbRe protocol, we run the initial relax 15 times and take the lowest-scoring one.
-The output for the example pdbs can be found in example_pdbs_relaxed.
+The output for the example pdbs can be found in examples/example_pdbs_relaxed.
 Each relax job should take about 15 minutes to run on one CPU.

 ### Step 2: Threading combinations of human germlines on each parental structure
 An example xml for running the threading can be found at xmls/CADAbRe.xml.
-Examples of several germline combinations threaded on the relaxed structure of PDB ID 3NAA can be found in example_pdbs_threaded.
+Examples of several germline combinations threaded on the relaxed structure of PDB ID 3NAA can be found in examples/example_pdbs_threaded.
 Each threading job should take about 5 minutes to run on one CPU.

+### Step 3: Selecting combinations of frameworks that freely combine to give diverse, low-energy structures
+A jupyter notebook for training EpiNNet can be found at https://github.com/Fleishman-Lab/htFuncLib-web-server (htFuncLib.ipynb)

-### Step 3: Selecting allowed CDR H3 point mutations based on each selected stucture
+### Step 4: Selecting allowed CDR H3 point mutations based on each selected stucture
 Example xmls for running the alanine scan and hydrogen-bond scan can be found at xmls/alascan.xml and xmls/alascan_Hbond.xml, respectively.
-Files summarizing the results from the alanine and hydrogen-bond scan on PDB ID 3NAA can be found at example_scanning_summaries/3naa_alascan.log and example_scanning_summaries/3naa_Hbond.log, respectively.
+Files summarizing the results from the alanine and hydrogen-bond scan on PDB ID 3NAA can be found at examples/example_scanning_summaries/3naa_alascan.log and examples/example_scanning_summaries/3naa_Hbond.log, respectively.
 Each position should take about one minute to run on one CPU.

 An example xml for modeling all allowed point CDR H3 point mutations can be found at xmls/filterscan.xml.
-An example file summarizing the mutations allowed at each CDR H3 position based on the per-residue frequency data for PDB ID 3NAA can be found at example_scanning_summaries/3naa_allowd_muts.resfile.
-A file summarizing the results for PDB ID 3NAA can be found at example_scanning_summaries/3naa_4.resfile.
+An example file summarizing the mutations allowed at each CDR H3 position based on the per-residue frequency data for PDB ID 3NAA can be found at examples/example_scanning_summaries/3naa_allowd_muts.resfile.
+A file summarizing the results for PDB ID 3NAA can be found at examples/example_scanning_summaries/3naa_4.resfile.
 Each mutation modeled at each position should take about one minute to run on one CPU.

-### Step 4: Combinatorial enumaration of allowed point mutations based on each selected structure
+### Step 5: Combinatorial enumaration of allowed point mutations based on each selected structure
 An example xml for running the combinatorial enumeration can be found at xmls/H3_combinatorial_enumeration.xml.
-An example pdb file created for a design based on PDB ID 3NAA can be found at example_H3_design/3naa_example_H3_design.pdb.gz.
+An example pdb file created for a design based on PDB ID 3NAA can be found at examples/example_H3_design/3naa_example_H3_design.pdb.gz.
 Each design job should take about two minutes to run on one CPU.